 Routing Errors

 Table 3 presents the percentage of routing errors for each MST design.
 Percentage of routing errors ranged from a minimum of 8.2% for a randomly assembled MST that used MI routing with half the test items (21) in the first stage to 25.5% for spiral assembled MSTs that used MI routing with 7 items in the first stage.
 The average number of routing errors across all conditions was 15% (9.2% were misrouted with a single path error and an additional 5.8% were misrouted with two path errors).
 Overall, 1-3-3 MSTs had a lower average percentage of routing errors (8.2% to 19.1%) than 1-3-4 MSTs (10.2% to 25.5%), likely because there were more routing targets in the third stage of 1-3-4 MSTs.
 Across all conditions, allocating most items in the first stage also resulted in a lower percentage of routing errors (8.2% and 19.7% across all ”decreasing” designs) than allocating most items in the last stage (15.3% and 25.5% for ”increasing” designs).
-Different assembly methods resulted in substantial differences in the range of misrouting errors across conditions, with the smallest routing error ranging from 8.2% to 8.8% for random and forward assembly and the largest ranging from 23.4% to 25.5% for backward and spiral assembly for all methods.
+Different assembly methods did not result in substantial differences in the range of misrouting errors across conditions, with the smallest range in routing errors being less than 1% (ranging from 13.20% to 14.10% for random and backward assembly of a 1-3-3 test with an equal number of items using MI routing) and the largest range of routing errors being 3% (ranging from 8.2% to 11.2% for random and spiral assembly of a 1-3-3 test with a decreasing number of items and MI routing)-.
 MI routing resulted in the largest range of routing errors (8.2% to 25.5%) as compared to PI routing methods ( cut score, 8.8% to 20.3%; NC cut score 8.7%-19.1%).

 Table 3.
 Percentage of routing errors for each MST design